Visiting San Diego? Get 7 Days of Local Tips

 Opening Day Energy

-While there will be events, giveaways, and multiple fan experiences throughout all four games of the opening series, what to expect for the Opening Day is excitement and anticipation.
+While there will be events, giveaways, and multiple fan experiences throughout all three games of the opening series, what to expect for the Opening Day is excitement and anticipation.

-Enjoy the Food & a Local Beer with Friends
+Enjoy the Food & Local Beer with Friends

 OK, so while this may not be just an Opening Day only event, it's what I am looking forward to the most and something I would suggest you check out if you're lucky enough to be in attendance.
 I think these are really good tips for first time visitors to the stadium as well.

-PETCO Park is known for having ‘very San Diego’ food and beverage options throughout the stadium with what I think must be at least 10-15 local beer vendors with three to four of their best beers on offer.
-They’re lined up for what feels like 100 yards.
-Grabbing a local beer just feels like baseball and it’s one of my favorite parts of going to a game.
+PETCO Park is known for having 'very San Diego' food and beverage options throughout the stadium with what I think must be at least 10-15 local beer vendors with three to four of their best beers on offer.
+They're lined up for what feels like 100 yards, each local brewery has a little stand serving a handful of their best beers.
+Grabbing a local beer just feels like baseball and it's one of my favorite parts of going to a game.

-For food options, I’m excited to try the Tijuana-Style Bacon-Wrapped Hot Dog available at the Elote/Michelada cart in Section 100, a new offering for 2025.
+The food options are just as good, with some of my go-to local spots serving up game-day favorites you won't find at most stadiums.
+I'm excited to enjoy the Tijuana-Style Bacon-Wrapped Hot Dog available at the Elote/Michelada cart in Section 100.
 The Pretzel Beer Cheese slider from Kona Big Wave Patio near section 227 is also on my list for Opening Weekend!

 Visit PETCO with Go City Pass!